Connor Malley: Gateshead loan

 On 5 March 2022, Malley joined National League North side Gateshead on loan for the remainder of the 2021–22 season.
+He scored three goals in 11 appearances as the club won the league to gain promotion to the National League.

 Rochdale

 On 15 August 2022, Malley signed for League Two club Rochdale on a free transfer after being released by Middlesbrough earlier in the summer.
 Malley departed the club upon the expiration of his short-term contract in January 2023.